 During their graduate studies, Coverdell Fellows complete a degree-related internship in an underserved American community, allowing them to bring home and expand upon the skills they learned as Peace Corps volunteers.

-At Jackson, Coverdell Fellows receive full tuition (and may receive up to full tuition plus a $22,000 stipend).
-Coverdell Fellows are named after intent to matriculate decisions are made.
+At Jackson, Coverdell Fellows receive full tuition (and may receive an additional stipend).
+Coverdell Fellows may be named after intent to matriculate decisions are made.